noodldocs/noodldocs.github.io/nodes/data/collection.md

 **Name**
 The identifier of this **Collection**.
 This is the collection name.

-**Items**
+**Result**
-An array of the items fetched from the database.
+An array of the items fetched from the cloud store.

 **Count**
-The count of the retuned array from the database.
+The count of the retuned array from the cloud store.

 ### Events

 **Modified**
-Event signal sent when the collection is modified locally, e.g. when a **Model** is added or removed.
+Event signal sent when the collection is modified locally, e.g. when a **Model** that has previously been fetched is deleted.

 **Fetched**
 Event signal sent when a _Fetch_ is successful.